Frequently Asked Questions

 - What kind of food will be served?
 Will there be vegetarian and low-fat options?
 International chefs?
 Do we eat in a group or at private tables?
 Can I eat on my own?

 - What kind of accommodations can I expect?
 What amenities are available on the ships?
 In the cabins?
-Are doctors on board and is there a charge to use their services?

 - What activities are available during the voyage and do they cost extra?
 Is entertainment available on board the ship?
 What do we do at night and do I need to wear formal clothing?
 Will we get off the ship often?